VOLTTRON/volttron/docs/source/setup/planning-install.rst

 VOLTTRON supports multiple historians. mySQL and MongoDB are the most commonly used.
 As you plan your installation, you should consider how quickly you need access to the data and where.
-If you are looking at the health and well-being of an entire suite of devices, its likely that you want to do that from a central location.
+If you are looking at the health and well-being of an entire suite of devices, it is likely that you want to do that from a central location.
 Analytics can be performed at the edge by VOLTTRON applications or can be performed across the data usually from a central data repository.
 The latency that you can tolerate in your data being available will also determine choices in different agents (ForwardHistorian versus Data Mover)